Frequently Asked Questions

 Gas and Water Leak Detection

-We sell a full range of leak detection equipment, ranging from a simple ground/contact microphone to a digital leak noise correlator.
+We sell a full range of leak detection equipment, ranging from a simple ground/contact microphone to a digital leak noise correlator and tracer gas systems.

 What kinds of Cable Fault can I Find with a TDR?